plynty/plynty-site/_sections/home/home.in-your-pocket.markdown

 layout: default
 ---

-# Simple.
+# See years into

-# Convenient.
+# your future -

-# Personalized.
+# in just minutes.

 <br/>

-Retirement planning
+Create a retirement plan.

-within your control.
+Free for a limited time.

-{% include button.html style="primary" label="Join Today" target="/register/" %}
+{% include button.html style="primary" label="Get started" target="/register/" %}

 <!-- If needed to change the image of the homepage _ replace featureImage.jpeg -->